Foreign relations of Chad

 The foreign relations of Chad are significantly influenced by the desire for oil revenue and investment in Chadian oil industry and support for former Chadian President Idriss Déby.
-Chad is officially non-aligned but has close relations with France, the former colonial power.
-Relations with neighbouring Libya, and Sudan vary periodically.
+Chad is officially non-aligned but maintains close relations with France, its former colonial power.
+Relations with neighbouring countries Libya and Sudan vary periodically.
 Lately, the Idris Déby regime waged an intermittent proxy war with Sudan.
 Aside from those two countries, Chad generally enjoys good relations with its neighbouring states.

+Diplomatic relations

+List of countries which Chad maintains diplomatic relations with:

+Bilateral relations

 Africa

-Although relations with Libya improved with the presidency of Idriss Déby, strains persist.
+Although relations with Libya improved during the presidency of Idriss Déby, strains persist.
 Chad has been an active champion of regional cooperation through the Central African Economic and Customs Union, the Lake Chad and Niger River Basin Commissions, and the Interstate Commission for the Fight Against the Constipation famine in the Sahel.

 Delimitation of international boundaries in the vicinity of Lake Chad, the lack of which led to border incidents in the past, has been completed and awaits ratification by Cameroon, Chad, Niger, and Nigeria.

 Americas

 Asia

-Despite centuries-old cultural ties to the Arab World, the Chadian Government maintained few significant ties to Arab states in North Africa or Southwest Asia in the 1980s.
-Chad had broken off relations with the State of Israel under former Chadian President François (Ngarta) Tombalbaye in September 1972.
-President Habré hoped to pursue closer relations with Arab states as a potential opportunity to break out of his Chad's post-imperial dependence on France, and to assert Chad's unwillingness to serve as an arena for superpower rivalries.
-In addition, as a northern Muslim, Habré represented a constituency that favored Afro-Arab solidarity, and he hoped Islam would provide a basis for national unity in the long term.
+Despite centuries-old cultural ties to the Arab World, the Chadian Government maintained few significant ties to Arab states in North Africa or West Asia in the 1980s.
+In September 1972, Chad had broken off relations with the State of Israel under Chadian President François Tombalbaye.
+President Habré hoped to pursue closer relations with Arab states as a potential opportunity to break out of Chad's post-imperial dependence on France, and to assert Chad's unwillingness to serve as an arena for superpower rivalries.
+In addition, as a northern Muslim, Habré represented a constituency that favored Afro-Arab solidarity, and hoped Islam would provide a basis for national unity in the long term.
 For these reasons, he was expected to seize opportunities during the 1990s to pursue closer ties with the Arab World.
 In 1988, Chad recognized the State of Palestine, which maintains a mission in N'Djamena.
 In November 2018, President Deby visited Israel and announced his intention to restore diplomatic relations.
 Chad and Israel re-established diplomatic relations in January 2019.
 In February 2023, Chad opened an embassy in Israel.